4.9

 Massachusetts Institute of Technology (MIT)

-• Key Elements: Include degree type, field of study, institution name, and graduation date.
+• Key Elements: List degree type, field of study, school name, and graduation year if you want to include it.

 Takeaway